ManApart/quest-command/notes.md

 Agility affects how quickly someone can attack, strength how much the attack does, perception how likely to hit, etc

+Each Turn
+* Increase combatants AP by their agility level until one person hits 100
+* Each action takes AP.
+Bare fists take 1 ap, the bigger the weapon (size keyword) the more ap it takes
+* Each action drains stamina.
+The heavier the weapon the more stamina drained
+* Without enough stamina the combatant can’t do anything
+* A Combatant can rest to recover stamina points

 Attacking with heavier weapons does what?
 * Costs more action points (instead of always resetting to 0 be based on weapon)?
 * Drains stamina?